-Automatic Power Transfer Switch (available with 50-amp service only) -If Equipped
+Automatic Power Transfer Switch (available with 50-amp service only) -If Equipped Whenever the generator is needed, an

 Whenever the generator is needed, an automatic power transfer system automatically switches the household electrical system to the generator 30 seconds after the generator is started.
 The 30 second delay allows the generator to start easily without the burden of electrical loads.